yoadsn/TonguesPlugin/README.md

 Since 0.9:
 - Added the **talk** command
-- Blocked global chat by default and redirected to it to the **talk** command
+- Blocked global chat by default and redirected it to the **talk** command

 Since 0.8:
 - All identification of a Player is done by it's user name instead of it's UUID.